 Think about it—if you don't thoroughly understand what you need to know, why are you talking to these people in the first place?
 You'll sound a lot more intelligent and professional if you know exactly where each conversation needs to go before you pick up the phone or send that first email.

-Finding these storage facility owners and starting conversations with them is going to cost you something—either time or money (or both), so make the most of what you're investing by being prepared.
+Finding these storage facility owners and starting conversations with them will cost you something—either time or money (or both), so make the most of what you're investing by being prepared.

 This is why I created this checklist.
 Because my pea-sized brain isn't big enough to remember everything I need to ask in the heat of the moment.
-Even if it doesn't give me ALL the answers in one conversation, it does help me get started on the right foot with each property owner I talk to.
+Even if it doesn't give me ALL the answers in one conversation, it does help me get started on the right foot with my due diligence process on each property owner I talk to.